 - a.
-Commercial paper eligible for investment must be rated "P1, A1, or F1" or better by two of the three nationally recognized rating services, Moody's, S&P, or Fitch, respectively.
+Commercial paper eligible for investment must be rated "P-1, A-1, or F-1" or better by two of the three nationally recognized statistical rating servicesorganizations, Moody's, S&P, or Fitch, respectively.
 No rating may be lower than any of the ratings listed above. - b.
-Issuing corporations must be organized and operating within the United States and have total assets in excess of \$500,000,000 and shall issue debt, other than commercial paper, if any, that is rated "A3, A-, or A-" or higher, respectively by Moody's, S&P or Fitch.
-No rating may be lower than any of the ratings listed in the preceding sentence. - c.
+Issuing corporations must be organized and operating within the United States and have total assets in excess of \$500,000,000 and shall issue debt, other than commercial paper, if any, that is rated in a rating category of "A3, A-, or A-" or its equivalent or better higher, respectively by Moody's, S&P or Fitch.
+If rated by more than one organization, Nno rating may be lower than any of the ratings listed the category described in the preceding sentence. - c.
 Purchase of commercial paper may not represent more than 10% of an issuing corporation's commercial paper. - d.
 No more than 5% of the portfolio shall be invested in any single institution. - e.
 No more than 20% of the portfolio shall be invested in commercial paper. - f.
 The maturity of the commercial paper shall not exceed 270 days.